August 28, 2017

 Over here on the blog, however, I’m moved by something other than the sounds.
 I have been wanting to return to questions I began noodling around some months ago, where I was referring not to my own FB chatter but to what a friend posted as a sort of public defense of decisions made regarding conflict in his family.
 ‘I want to talk a little about cultural complexity and dividedness,’ I say there.
 In the present post’s context I again have in mind drawing of lines between the domain of the World and the domain of the Spirit.
 With time, possibly, I could show how the lines he’s drawing there are related to the ones conversation with my sister about this familiar musical genre and its slightly less familiar backstory has me thinking about.
 For this post — you’ll be grateful to know if you’ve read this far — I’m not quite that ambitious.
 Anyway, we can always come back to that angle another time.

 And I certainly couldn’t appreciate how little I was really being given to go on, considering how important the question was said to be.
 Ignorance of or deliberate narrowness about music and the extents of its strange withering and flowering, simultaneously, in and through the twentieth-century moment of American emergence went hand-in-hand with elevating some things about music to a matter of moral obsession.
-It would be wrong here to find fault too easily with willful neglect on its own account; a community might choose with good cause, at least in part, not to make pursuit of an understanding of music in its condition of massive cultural change a priority.
+It would be wrong here to find fault too easily with willful neglect on its own account; a community might choose with (at least partial) good cause not to make a priority of the pursuit of an understanding of music under its present condition of massive cultural change.
 It’s not the ignorance we have to notice and criticize, it’s the discrepancy between the ignorance of it and the obsession with it.

 But how is it that a community comes to live with such dis-integrity in the habits and methods of judgment it depends on to see itself defended and maintained?
 Here’s where I begin to get at what I’m interested in.
 If it wasn’t already clear, I’m not into any mere cataloguing of Bad Things about the religious scene of my upbringing.
 What’s worth trying to talk about is the connective tissue of hows and whys, both intrinsic and extrinsic and in relation to effects both bad and good.
 Can we cast that accusation I casually toss in the direction of the record industry, above, in some terms of query about how religious-community identity evolves in the period of that industry’s ascendancy, for instance?
 Sure, I think we can, if we promise ourselves we won’t get too hung up on it, at least (seeing that after all we don’t perhaps know all that much about that industry).
 Not that taking a tack like this is necessarily likely to settle anyone’s mind about what’s failed or succeeded in a given community in a given historical period.
 But then, I don’t know that a settled mind is my goal.
 For problems continually in motion, I probably want my mind to keep finding paths of attention and adaptation rather than to be settled.